Research & Policy

 NASP Policy Platform

-This 2019-2020 Public Policy and Legislative Platform represents overarching policy goals and recommendations that support the mission and vision of NASP, promote the guiding principles articulated in Ready to Learn, Empowered to Teach and NASP Position Statements, and help advance the NASP Key Initiatives.
-The platform also includes specific legislative and/or regulatory goals for the first session of the 116th Congress.
+This 2022-2023 Federal Public Policy and Legislative Platform represents overarching policy goals and recommendations that support the mission and vision of NASP, promote the guiding principles articulated in Ready to Learn, Empowered to Teach and NASP Position Statements, and help advance the NASP Key Initiatives.
+The platform also includes specific funding, legislative, and regulatory goals for Congress, the White House, and federal agencies.

 Read research summaries on the impact of school psychological services. … more